cxharris/testing-the-docs-source/docs/doc-testing/prerequisites.md

 Importantly though, Git comes with that *Git Bash* option I mentioned earlier - and many of you may wish to hook this up into your VSCode environment (also installed later!) as a command line.

 ## Node.js
 When JavaScript was originated, it could only run inside a browser.
-Node.js is a JavaScript runtime that liberates JavaScript from the browser, allowing it to become a first-class citizen in the world of programming languages, and able to run outside of a browser, and access filesystem objects just like any other language.
+Node.js is a JavaScript runtime that liberates JavaScript from the browser, allowing it to run outside of a browser, and, for example, access filesystem objects just like any other language.
 We will use several Node.js packages as we build up our example test suites.

 You can download and install it from https://nodejs.org/en/download/ by choosing your operating system and architecture.
 Follow the installation instructions and the best advice is to use Google if you hit problems or need more explicit help.

 When Node.js (often called simply *Node*) has been successfully installed, you'll have access to the `node` executable in a command line or terminal.

-After installing Node, you can type `node --version` in a command line or terminal - if it's been installed correctly, you'll get a reply like `v14.16.1`.
+After installing Node, you can type `node --version` in a _new_ command line or terminal - if it's been installed correctly, you'll get a reply like `v14.16.1`.
 Of course the precise version doesn't matter as long as you install from an obviously current download.
 When you install Node, you also install `npm` which stands for *Node Package Manager* - Node's default package manager, which gives you the ability to install Node's massive ecosystem of add-ons.
-You will probably need to close down and reopen any command windows or terminals before you can issue commands like `node --version` - the installation modifies your path and this process refreshes your environment.
+You will need to close down and reopen any command windows or terminals before you can issue commands like `node --version` - the installation modifies your path and your environment variables get refreshed when you open a new terminal.

 Once you've installed Node, we can use npm to install every other package we need - and we can do this from within VSCode's integrated terminal!

 Also installed is a program called `npx` (Node Package Execute) which allows us to run any Node package that exists in the global external npm registry without even installing it.
 It's great for one-off initialisation of projects when we don't want the overhead of permanently installing little-used libraries.
 ## Visual Studio Code
-Visual Studio Code is a powerful and popular source code editor available for all major platforms.
+Visual Studio Code (VSCode for short) is a powerful and popular source code editor available for all major platforms.
 Originally developed by Microsoft, most of its source code has now been released as open source under the MIT license.
 It's fast and extensible - you can add new functionality to it by downloading *extensions* that offer support for various programming and content creation languages - such as JavaScript and Markdown and many more.

 If you already use it, that's great.
 If not, do yourself a favour and check it out!
 Which is not to say that you can't use another editor to work your way through the examples if you really want to.
 But it *is* the editor that I'll be using to write them, so it might be worth switching (even temporarily) just for consistency.